Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-The connection between the (finite-$N$) Moran model and the deterministic one leads to a candidate for an ancestral structure for the mutation--selection equation with pairwise interaction.
-We start with the ancestral picture of the stochastic models and consider the same limit that connects the forward processes.
-That is, we consider~$N\to\infty$ in the ASG of the Moran model described in the previous section.
+The connection between the (finite-$N$) Moran model and its deterministic counterpart leads to a candidate for an ancestral structure for the mutation--selection equation with pairwise interaction.
+We start with the ancestral picture of the stochastic model and consider the limit~$N\to\infty$.
 The resulting process will still be stochastic.
-Let us first describe the process in terms of the arrows in the spirit of the graphical representation in Section~\ref{sec:mainresults:subsec:mm} and only then formalise the embedded tree structure.
+Let us first describe it in the spirit of the graphical representation of Section~\ref{sec:mainresults:subsec:mm} and only then formalise it.

-Before we embark, note that, since we assign types to the ASG in an exchangeable manner, when tracing back ancestries with the ASG in the Moran model, the relocation events do not affect the distribution of types, and so we can ignore them.
-Moreover, since the rates of coalescence, collisions, and interactive events that are not ternary branchings vanish as~$N\to\infty$ (as they are~$\mathcal{O}(1/N)$ per ordered pair of lines), these events will be absent in the asymptotic ASG, i.\,e.\,\,we will only see binary branchings, ternary branchings, and mutations.
-The lines in the asymptotic ASG are therefore conditionally independent.
-In particular, the ASG in the limit starting from~$n$ individuals is distributed as~$n$ independent copies of an ASG started from a single individual.
-Thus, we can restrict ourselves to the evolution of an ASG starting with a single line.
+The asymptotic ASG has tree structure.
+More precisely, it has only binary and ternary branchings, and mutations.
+This is because arrows that connect two lines in the finite-$N$ ASG occur at a rate of order~$\mathcal{O}(1/N)$ (per ordered pair of lines); see Sec.~\ref{sec:ASGMoran}.
+The lines in the asymptotic ASG are therefore also conditionally independent.
+So in the limit, the distribution of an ASG that starts from~$n$ individuals is distributed as~$n$ independent copies of an ASG started from a single individual.
+Thus, we can restrict our analysis to an ASG starting with a single line.

-In each line in the limiting ASG, a binary branching occurs independently at rate~$s$, thus increasing the number of lines by one (see Fig.~\ref{fig:peckingordersel}).
-Each line performs ternary branchings at rate~$\gamma$ independently of the others and independently of binary branchings.
-A ternary branching increases the number of lines by two (see Fig.~\ref{fig:peckingorderint}).
-In addition, each line mutates to type~$0$ at rate~$u\nu_0$ and to type~$1$ at rate~$u\nu_1$ (see Fig.~\ref{fig:peckingordermut}).
+The asymptotic ASG has the following transitions (see Figs.~\ref{fig:peckingordersel} and \ref{fig:peckingorderint}).
+Binary branchings occur in each line independently at rate~$s$, thus increasing the number of lines by one.
+Independently of the other lines and independently of binary branchings, each line has ternary branchings at rate~$\gamma$, which increase the number of lines by two.
+Each line mutates to type~$0$ at rate~$u\nu_0$ and to type~$1$ at rate~$u\nu_1$.
 Mutations occur independently on each line and independently of all other events.
-See Fig.~\ref{eASG} (left) for a visualisation of the ASG in~$[0,t]$.
-For the remainder of this chapter, we refer to the ASG in this large population limit just as the ASG.
+We will from now on refer to the ASG in this large population limit just as the ASG, unless stated otherwise.